Blog : Nakhon Ratchasima

 bmh11

-With good reason, areas that require privacy, such as bedrooms and baths, are partitioned off from the rest.
-The house’s two bedrooms are tucked away in the innermost part of the second floor, which affords sweeping views of the Khao Yai Mountains.
+With good reason, areas that require privacy, such as bedrooms with en suite baths, are partitioned off from the rest.
+The house’s two bedrooms are tucked away in the innermost part of the second floor with sweeping views of the Khao Yai Mountains.

-The couple also has plans to build a community of urban residents in the area.
-They are looking at a form of co-housing similar to the ways of the Thais in times gone by.
-It’s interesting to see how that will take place in years to come.
+The couple also has plans to build a community of urban residents who have come to call this part of the country home.
+They are looking at a form of co-housing similar to the ways of life of the Thai people in times past.
+It’s interesting to see how such a fascinating scene will unfold in years to come.

 bmh02